onnx/onnx-mlir/README.md

 Help to update the prerequisites is found [here](docs/Prerequisite.md).

-At any point in time, ONNX MLIR depends on a specific commit of the LLVM project that has been shown to work with the project.
+At any point in time, ONNX-MLIR depends on a specific commit of the LLVM project that has been shown to work with the project.
 Periodically the maintainers need to move to a more recent LLVM level.
 Among other things, this requires to update the commit string in (utils/clone-mlir.sh).
-When updating ONNX MLIR, it is good practice to check that the commit string of the MLIR/LLVM is the same as the one listed in that file.
+When updating ONNX-MLIR, it is good practice to check that the commit string of the MLIR/LLVM is the same as the one listed in that file.

 ### Build on Linux or OSX

-Directions to install MLIR and ONNX MLIR are provided [here](docs/BuildOnLinuxOSX.md).
+Directions to install MLIR and ONNX-MLIR are provided [here](docs/BuildOnLinuxOSX.md).

 ### Build on Windows

-Directions to install Protobuf, MLIR, and ONNX MLIR are provided [here](docs/BuildOnWindows.md).
+Directions to install Protobuf, MLIR, and ONNX-MLIR are provided [here](docs/BuildOnWindows.md).

 ### Testing build and summary of custom envrionment variables